AdoriZahard/hi3er/docs/index.md

 ***

 ## Creditors and what they did:
-- Adori - Columbina Supremacy#6481: Tester, theorycrafter and current big updater of builds from 5.9 onwards+
+- Adori - Columbina Supremacy#6481: Tester, theorycrafter and current big updater of builds from 5.9 onwards+.
+Also [youtuber](https://www.youtube.com/@AdoriColumbina)
 - Butter#2252: provided data
 - boba#8849: helped format stuff correctly and tested builds
 - Rafe#5610: helped rekindled the GC again and is also a rentry editor